RicardoJBOF/jungle-rails/README.md

 # Jungle

-Jungles is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungles is a mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.

 ## Final Product
 !["Screenshot of Product Index"](https://github.com/RicardoJBOF/jungle-rails/blob/master/docs/Index.png)